This is information from the 2024 Physician Fee Schedule PROPOSED Rule

-CMS is proposing to create two new HCPCS codes to describe community health integration (CHI) Services performed by certified or trained auxiliary personnel under the general supervision of a billing practitioner.
+Two HCPCS codes were created to describe community health integration (CHI) services performed by certified or trained auxiliary personnel under the general supervision of a billing practitioner.
 The services would require an initiating E/M visit, typically an office visit.
-It would be furnished monthly as medically necessary when the practitioner identifies the presence of Social Determinants of Health (SDoH) needs.
+CHI is then furnished monthly as medically necessary when the practitioner identifies the presence of SDoH that interfere with diagnosis or treatment.

 CMS notes that the phrase or term “problem addressed” in this section corresponds to the definition in the CPT book related to E/M services.

-CMS discusses the definition of SDoH as it relates to this section and to PIN services (discussed in another article on CodingIntel) and states they “include but are not limited to food insecurity, transportation insecurity, housing insecurity, and unreliable access to public utilities, when they significantly limit the practitioner’s ability to diagnose or treat the problem(s )address at the CHI initiating visit.” p.
-240 See our recent Q&A about SDoH. link
+“include but are not limited to food insecurity, transportation insecurity, housing insecurity, and unreliable access to public utilities, when they significantly limit the practitioner’s ability to diagnose or treat the problem(s) addressed at the CHI initiating visit.” p.
+240 2024 Physician Fee Schedule Final Rule

-GXXX1 Community health integration services performed by certified or trained auxiliary personnel, including a community health worker, under the direction of a physician or other practitioner; 60 minutes per calendar month, in the following activities to address social determinants of health (SDOH) need(s) that are significantly limiting ability to diagnose or treat problem(s) addressed in an initiating E/M visit:
+G0019 Community health integration services performed by certified or trained auxiliary personnel, including a community health worker, under the direction of a physician or other practitioner; 60 minutes per calendar month, in the following activities to address social determinants of health (SDOH) need(s) that are significantly limiting ability to diagnose or treat problem(s) addressed in an initiating E/M visit:

 - Person-centered assessment, performed to better understand the individualized context of the intersection between the SDOH need(s) and the problem(s) addressed in the initiating E/M visit.